syncfusion-content/maui-docs/MAUI/ProgressBar/Animation.md

 The progress bar provides animation support to visualize the progress value changes in an interactive way.

-The following properties are used to define the duration of animation for the specific states:
+The following properties are used to define the duration of animation for the specific states.

 * `AnimationDuration`: Represents animation duration of the determinate state’s progress indicator.
 * `SecondaryAnimationDuration`: Represents animation duration of the determinate state’s secondary progress indicator.